casey/just/README.md

 ./a.out --test bar
 ```

-Recipes will run multiple times if they receive different arguments:
+Recipes in a given run are only skipped when they receive the same arguments:

 ```just
 build: